Incredible Care. Incredibly Close.

 Lutheran Hospital

 In 1899, Dr. Harry Hepperlen had started the first hospital in Beatrice known as the Hepperlen Hospital.
-It was bought by the Lutherans in 1913, and in 1920 a new replacement hospital known as the Lutheran Hospital was opened on South Ninth Street.
+It was bought by the Lutherans in 1913.
+In 1920 a new replacement hospital known as the Lutheran Hospital was opened on South Ninth Street.

 Beatrice Community Hospital and Health Center

-On February 15, 2012, BCHHC closed its downtown hospital facility and opened the doors to a new healthcare complex on the north edge of Beatrice.
+On February 15, 2012, BCH closed its downtown hospital facility and opened the doors to a new healthcare complex on the north edge of Beatrice.

-Also during 2012, the Children's Clinic and the Women's Clinic of Beatrice, both owned by BCHHC, merged to become the Beatrice Women's and Children's Clinic.
-In addition, BCHHC opened Beatrice Orthopaedics and Sports Medicine and acquired Southeast Nebraska Surgery.
+Also, during 2012, the Children's Clinic and the Women's Clinic of Beatrice, both owned by BCH, merged to become the Beatrice Women's and Children's Clinic.
+In addition, BCH opened Beatrice Orthopaedics and Sports Medicine and acquired Southeast Nebraska Surgery (now Beatrice General Surgery).

-In 2013, BCHHC acquired Gage County Medical Clinic, Beatrice Medical Center and Beatrice Internal Medicine.
+In 2013, BCH acquired Gage County Medical Clinic, Beatrice Medical Center, and Beatrice Internal Medicine.

-In 2023, BCHHC consolidated its family and internal medicine clinics into a new BCH Family and Internal Medicine Clinic space on the north of the hospital facility..
+In 2023, BCH consolidated its family and internal medicine clinics into a new BCH Family and Internal Medicine Clinic located on the hospital campus.

 This website is for informational purposes only and not intended as medical advice or a substitute for a consultation with a professional health care provider.